mintmayo/NASA_APOD/README.md

 # NASA_APOD

 The python implementation of NASA's Astronomy Picture Of the Day (APOD) web based API.

 Tested on Ubuntu 21.04 and Fedora 33.
+Coming soon for Windows.

+Made with ❤️ in India.